 So - what is a good SAT score?
 It's simply the score that helps you achieve your college admissions and scholarship goals.

-Once you’ve done the research and determined the difference between your student’s current SAT score and the SAT score he or she needs to be a strong applicant and contender for scholarships, your student will fall into one of two camps: Happy Camp or Still-Have-Work-To-Do Camp
+Once you’ve done the research and determined the difference between your current SAT score and the SAT score you need to be a strong applicant and contender for scholarships, you're either going to find that you are:

-Once you’ve named your score goals and assessed the gap between current performance and where you’d like the scores to be, it’s time to come up with a game plan for preparing for success.
+Once you’ve named your score goals and assessed the gap between current performance and the scores you want, it’s time to come up with a game plan for preparing for success.